danielefoffano/danielefoffano.github.io/_pages/publications.md

 ---

 [Adversarial Diffusion for Robust Reinforcement Learning](https://arxiv.org/abs/2509.23846)\
-Advances in Neural Information Processing Systems (NeurIPS), 2025
+Advances in Neural Information Processing Systems (NeurIPS), 2025\
+and NeurIPS 2025 Workshop on Embodied World Models for Decision Making\
 **D. Foffano**, A. Russo and A. Proutiere.

 [Conformal Off-Policy Evaluation in Markov Decision Processes](https://arxiv.org/abs/2304.02574)\